acidrepo/collusion_potential_detector/README.md

 ## Requirements

+Requires Python 2.7.
 This project relies on Androguard to execute most of the analysis tasks.
 Specifically, we use Androguard 2.0.
 That version has a minor bug in function call inside the `dvm.py`.
 This project links directly to a version with that bug so you don't need to change anything
 Additionally, the tool uses the comman line SWI-Prolog implementation.
 In a mac, it can be installed using brew:
 ```